andramusat/flower/README.md

 # flower

-This python code creates a flower.
+This python code draws a flower.